atharvakokane/atharvakokane.github.io/projects.md

                 return False
 {% endhighlight %}

-<br />**7th october:** i had the worst runtime on this. i got a  3036 ms runtime which only beats 5% of the answers. well anyways here is the code for <a href="https://leetcode.com/problems/remove-duplicates-from-sorted-array/description/">remove duplicates from sorted array</a> program.
+<br />**7th october:** i had the worst runtime on this. i got a  3036 ms runtime which only beats 5% of the answers. well anyways here is the code for <a href="https://leetcode.com/problems/remove-duplicates-from-sorted-array/description/" target= _blank >remove duplicates from sorted array</a> program.

 {% highlight python %}
 class Solution: